SokolAK/AndroDream/README.md

 ## Technologies
 * Java

+## Configuration
+After installing, go to Settings -> Display and set your Screensaver to AndroDream (or just use your favourite screensaver).
+That's all!

 ## Program usage
 Click it to launch Daydream screensaver that imitates "screen off".
 Turn the screen back on by touching it or pressing the power button.